open-telemetry/oteps/text/0000-separate-context-propagation.md

 OpenTelemetry is a distributed program, which requires non-local, transaction-level context in order to execute correctly.
 Transaction-level context can also be used to build other distributed programs, such as security, versioning, and network switching programs.

-To allow for this extensibility, OpenTelemetry is separated into **application layer** and a **context propagation layer**.
+To allow for this extensibility, OpenTelemetry is separated into an **application layer** and a **context propagation layer**.
 In this architecture, multiple distributed applications - such as the observability and baggage systems provided by OpenTelemetry - simultaneously share the same underlying context propagation system in order to execute their programs.

 # Application Layer